kubernetes-retired/service-catalog/docs/proposals/additional_auth.md

 ```
 type BrokerAuthInfo struct {
-	// BasicAuthSecret is a reference to a Secret containing auth information the
-	// catalog should use to authenticate to this Broker using basic auth.
 	AuthSecret *v1.ObjectReference
-    SecretType string
+	SecretType string // the supported values are "basic"
 }
 ```

 So for example, to use Basic Auth like we currently do, we could just set `SecretType` to be "basic"

-Then, we add an `AuthInterface`
+Then, we replace AuthConfig with an interface, `AuthInterface`

 ```
 type AuthInterface interface {
 	AddAuth(*http.Request) error
 	ParseSecret(kubernetes.Interface, Secret) error
 }
 ```